 If you’re using an internet-of-things (IoT) device like a GPS tracker, alarm system, entry system or sat nav, the best value SIM card will depend on the requirements of the device.

 For devices not using very much data, consider getting a 1pMobile internet-of-things SIM card.
 This gives you 2G, 3G, 4G & 5G coverage from EE.
 There are no regular monthly charges on 1pMobile: you’ll just pay for what you actually use at the rates of 1p/minute, 1p/text and 1p/MB.
 On 1pMobile, you’ll need to top-up your SIM card with at least £10 of credit every 120 days.

 Net Neutrality & Smartphone SIM Cards

-In the UK, mobile networks have historically sold two different types of SIM card: a SIM card for your mobile phone (with inclusive minutes, texts and data) and a SIM card for mobile broadband (only including data).
+In the UK, the big mobile networks have historically sold two different types of SIM card:

-Until recently, the terms and conditions on many mobile phone SIM cards would stop you from using the SIM card in devices other than a mobile phone (e.g. you wouldn’t be able to use a smartphone SIM card in your tablet, dongle or mobile broadband router).
-In 2018, Ofcom ruled that this was a breach of net neutrality as defined in the EU’s Open Internet Access Regulation:
+Prior to 2018, the terms and conditions on many mobile phone SIM cards would prevent you from using the SIM card in devices other than a mobile phone.
+However, this changed in 2018 as Ofcom ruled that this was a breach of net neutrality as defined in the Open Internet Access Regulation: